-Recently, there are some reports saying that coconut oil benefits our body in many different ways, such as helping us to lose weight, preventing cardiovascular diseases and osteoporosis, even slowing down the decline in cognitive impairment.
-We visited some professionals to explore the truth behind these claims.
-Many professionals pointed out that at this stage, there were no adequate clinical researches to confirm that coconut oil has the above-mentioned effects.
-It may be better first to understand the composition of coconut oil before one decides objectively whether it is suitable as a daily cooking oil.
+There have been various reports concluding that coconut oil has many benefits to our bodies, such as helping us lose weight, preventing cardiovascular diseases and osteoporosis, even slowing down the decline in cognitive impairment.
+However, when we asked professionals to explore the truth behind these claims, they stated that, as of late, there is insufficient clinical evidence to confirm that coconut oil has the effects as mentioned above.
+It may be better first to understand the composition of coconut oil before one decides whether it is suitable as a daily cooking oil.

-The fatty acid structure of common edible oils can generally be divided into three types: saturated fatty acids, monounsaturated fatty acids and polyunsaturated fatty acids.
+The fatty acid structure of conventional edible oils is generally divided into three types: saturated fatty acids, monounsaturated fatty acids and polyunsaturated fatty acids.
 The following are the proportions of fatty acids in our commonly used edible oils:

 Coconut oil fat content

-From the above chart, one can see that coconut oil is a vegetable oil containing about 90% saturated fatty acids, which is two times higher than those contained in lard or chicken oil.
-The lauric acid contained in coconut oil is a saturated fatty acid; and some studies have found that lauric acid can enhance more effectively the "good" cholesterol in our body than other saturated fatty acids.
+The lauric acid contained in coconut oil is a saturated fatty acid; studies have found that lauric acid can enhance more effectively the "good" cholesterol in our body than other saturated fatty acids.
 However, attention should also be paid to the relationship between saturated fats in diets and heart diseases.
-The American Heart Association has published a report on dietary fats and heart disease, which showed a connection between the two.
-Excessive intake of saturated fatty acids in the diet raises the blood cholesterol level, thereby increasing the risk of cardiovascular disease.
-According to the recommendation of the World Health Organization, the average adult's saturated fat intake should be less than 10% of his caloric intake.
-Therefore, the long-term excessive consumption of coconut oil may lead to increase in the risk of cardiovascular diseases.
+The American Heart Association published a report on dietary fats and heart disease, showing a connection between the two.
+Excessive intake of saturated fatty acids in the diet raises blood cholesterol levels, thereby increasing the risk of cardiovascular disease.
+According to the recommendation of the World Health Organization, the average adult's saturated fat intake should be less than 10% of their caloric intake.
+Therefore, long-term excessive consumption of coconut oil may lead to an increase in the risk of cardiovascular diseases.

-According to a 2017 (June) study by the American Heart Association, it is recommended that the intake of saturated fats should be restricted to up to 5% of total calories.
-With reference to coconut oil, nutritionists suggest that other vegetable oils that are rich in unsaturated fats may be preferred over coconut oil.
+According to a 2017 (June) study by the American Heart Association, it is recommended that the intake of saturated fats should be restricted to 5% of total calories.
+With reference to coconut oil, nutritionists suggest that there are other vegetable oils rich in unsaturated fats that in fact may be preferred over coconut oil.
 These vegetable oils are also rich in vitamin E, which helps to maintain good health.
 For example:

 Can coconut oil help weight control?